Bioscience Imaging Facility

 - Whole animal imaging techniques

-Live cell imaging: Live cell imaging typically also requires high numerical objective lenses, so again, the cells must be grown on substrate-coated glass cover slips.
-The culture, while still bathed in media, must also be able to be mounted securely on the microscope stage.
-The BIF has a convenient, environmentally-controlled Tokai Hit live imaging chamber that works exceptionally well with 'glass-bottomed' 35 mm Petri dishes.
+Live cell imaging: For live cell imaging, the culture, while still bathed in media, is mounted on the microscope stage.
+The BIF has a very convenient, environmentally-controlled Tokai Hit live imaging chamber that works exceptionally well with 'glass-bottomed' 35 mm Petri dishes.
 The A1R confocal also has a 'perfect focus' system, which compensates for thermal drift and allows imaging even during media exchanges.
 Live cultures may be stained with 'vital' dyes or may express genetically encoded fusion proteins that can be imaged directly.

 Laser Scanning Confocal Microscopy (LSCM): Confocal microscopy uses a pinhole and the objective lense to create a focused point of laser light, which illuminates one small (diffraction limited: ~200 nm) point in the sample at a time.
 (Although regions above and below this point are also illuminated as the beam passes through).
 Light emitted from the illuminated point then travels back through the objective and another pinhole before reaching a detector called a photomultiplier tube (PMT).
 Since the optical paths of the illuminating and emitted light both contain a pinhole in the same focal plane, the pinholes are said to be ‘confocal’.
 This arrangement blocks out-of-focus emissions, the bane of epifluorescence microscopy.
 The point of illumination is then scanned (using rotating mirrors) back-and-forth across the sample in a raster pattern to create an image.
 Since the image is free of fluorescent background, multiple focal planes (optical sections) acquired at different depths can be combined to produce a 3D image, a capability not (directly) possible with epifluorescence microscopy.
 A drawback of this point scanning procedure is that the laser beam must be scanned across the entire sample to create an image.
 This process can take too long (seconds) for some time-lapse applications, especially if there are many pixels (e.g. >1024x1024).
 (However, a new technology on our A1R confocal called resonant scanning can greatly increase scan speed).
 Faint signals may also be difficult to detect with this design, because the emitted light must travel through several intermediate optical elements before reaching the PMT, which is itself not extremely sensitive.
 Confocal microscopy is most suitable for creating 3D images of samples labeled with multiple fluorophores that are <50 um thick.
 It also works well for imaging multiply-labeled probes in living, moving samples, as long as high frame rates (i.e. >1 fps) are not required.